Evidence Level

 Important Drug interactions

-Antipsychotics (clozapine, olanzapine, risperidone, etc.): D-serine has been studied as an ADJUNCT, not a replacement.
+Antipsychotics (clozapine, olanzapine, risperidone, etc.): D-serine has been studied as an adjunct, not a replacement.
 Co-administration is the studied paradigm.

 NMDA antagonists (ketamine, memantine, dextromethorphan, PCP): D-serine acts at the same receptor complex; theoretical interaction.